arvidn/libtorrent/docs/manual.rst

 storage allocation
 ==================

-There are three modes in which storage (files on disk) are allocated in libtorrent.
+There are two modes in which storage (files on disk) are allocated in libtorrent.

 1. The traditional *full allocation* mode, where the entire files are filled up with zeros before anything is downloaded. libtorrent will look for sparse files support